Are you depressed because of insurmountable problems?

 Do you really trust me?

 If we believe that God is in control, like Paul, trusting Him to make all things work together for our own good is the only way to win this battle (Romans 8:28).
-However, if the cause of our sadness meant changing our attitude, or give-up something and we refuse, trusting God is difficult.
+However, if the cause of our problem is rooted in pride or a refusal to walk away from a sinful lifestyle, trusting God is difficult.

 Sin can cause guilt that leads to depression.
 If it’s beyond sin, it’s a lesson, character, or something God alone knows (James 1:2-3).
 God wants us to let go of unforgiveness, pride, fear, and selfishness.
 All these cause us to despair.
 Remember, God is always in control, trust His perfect will in your life.
 (Romans 12:2)